callenb/callenb.github.io/_posts/2021-04-18-jacob-and-hannah-solomons.md

 The 1911 census was the first where the head of the household completed the form.
 The house had four rooms and seven people living in it.
 Hannah, at 49, was the head of the household.
 She stated she had been married for 30 years, which places her marriage in the right timeframe for the marriage certificate of 1880 presented earlier.
 She is a Tailoress who works from home.
 Hannah claims she was born in London, which we know isn't true, but might be convenient.

 Rachel, Dinah and Rebecca are her only children currently living at home.
 Rachel is also a Tailoress like her Mum, and Dinah is a Furrier.
 Both of them work away from home.
-Rebecca is 14 years old and still at school
+Rebecca is 14 years old and still at school, when I do not believe it was compulsory by law.
+If so, it implies Hannah considered education important, and maybe some of the other children were in education longer than the law required.

 My Grandmother, Eva Lichtenstein, also lives with Hannah.
 She is 4 years old and goes to school.